TUM-Dev/gocast/README.md

 ### Customization

-For customization create a folder `branding` in the project's root directory and build the application with docker.
+An exemplary configuration can be found in `/branding`.

+#### logo, favicon, manifest.json

+For customization mount a directory containing the files in the docker container.
+Make sure to specify the location of the directory in the container in the configuration file as `paths > branding`.
+See `/config.yaml` for an exemplary configuration.

+#### title, description
 If intended, put a `branding.yaml` file at the same location as `config.yaml`.

-An exemplary configuration can be found in `/branding-example`.

 ## Credit & Licenses